oykucabuk/Blog-Management-Platform/README.md

 ---

 A basic Node.js application using Express.js for a simple website with two pages.
-This project demonstrates a foundational understanding of server setup and routing.
+This project demonstrates a foundational understanding of server setup and routing.The static HTML structure was replaced with EJS templating and Articles now link to real category names sourced from categories.json.Users can click article titles to explore dedicated pages with full content.The "Add Article" form was upgraded to dynamically to include catagories instead of hardcoded.

 ---